my-opencode/product-management-demo/README.md

 - [ ] Plan deliverables
 - [ ] Set issues & milestones

-## Philosophy
+## Philosophy & design principles

 Less is more.
 I prefer to work with leaner dependency trees.
 I also prefer to have a simpler application structure.
 My preference will show in the design and stack decisions.

-Overall, I intent to keep production dependencies as few as possible.
+Keep production dependencies as few as possible.
 Build, test and scaffold developement dependencies may be more numerous.

 Functions, classes and methods should be documented in the code.
 Names should be as explicit as possible.

+The backend design should separate concerns (~mvc).

+Use proper HTTP codes for responses.
+No: `200 — {"error":"true"}` shenanigans.

 ## Requirements